SnakeCodinx/Glassmorphism-Login-Form/README.md

 This project is a simple login form with a glassmorphism effect.
 It is built using HTML, CSS.

-# Toutorial is available on youtuble channel
+# Toutorial is available on youtube channel
 click on the link to see :- ([Open in Youtube]())

 # Screenshot